 Call me weird but one of my hobbies is trying to find lost dogs.
 Many years ago my own dog Carter went missing for a week.
-We did get him back, so it did have a happy ending.
+We did get him back, so my story did have a happy ending.
 But that was one of the most stressful weeks I’ve gone through, and I wouldn’t wish it on anyone.
 If there’s any chance that I can help find a lost pet (or at least help network ones in my area) you can count me in.

 Laika and I haven’t actually found any lost dogs in real life, probably because she’s not an actual search dog and I’m not an actual search handler.
 But hey, we try.
 While my search skills in person might not be the greatest, my internet skills have proven better though.
 I’ve helped reunite 4 of them through cross referencing groups, craigslist & shelter sites.
 Am I changing the world with this hobby?
 Well, no, not on any large scale.
 But for me it’s one way to use spare time that feels meaningful.

 I even created a big list of Michigan Lost & Found Rescources so I (along with anyone whose lost a pet in Michigan) can have a handy list of lost & found groups in one place.
 If you’ve ever googled “lost pets in (insert location here)” you’ll understand why I created it to begin with.
 It turns up hundreds of individual sites & groups that may or may not be helpful at all.
 It’s a hot mess.